corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 These notes provide instructions for upgrading your CorDapps from previous platform versions.

 Corda commits to providing backwards compatibility for public, non-experimental APIs.
-You can find the list of APIs in [API stability guarantees](cordapps/api-stability-guarantees.md).
-This means that you can upgrade your node across versions *without recompiling or adjusting your CorDapps*.
-You just have to upgrade your node and restart.
+You can find a list of these APIs in [API stability guarantees](cordapps/api-stability-guarantees.md).
+This means that you can upgrade your node across versions *without* recompiling or adjusting your CorDapps.
 However, there are usually new features and other opt-in changes that may improve the security, performance, or usability of your
 CorDapp that are worth considering for any actively maintained software.
-This guide shows you how to upgrade your app to benefit from the new features in the latest release.
+This guide shows you how to upgrade your CorDapp to benefit from the new features in the latest release.